On-site Training

 • Risk Assessment spreadsheet tool overview

-The purpose of the Team Based Risk Assessment (RA) is to identify the remediation (safeguarding) required to reduce the risk within tolerable levels and comply with all applicable safety regulations.
+• The purpose of the Team Based Risk Assessment (RA) is to identify the remediation (safeguarding) required to reduce the risk within tolerable levels and comply with all applicable safety regulations.
 In a RA, a multi-disciplined team identifies tasks and risks of the machine.
 The risk is scored (with and without safeguarding) and a safeguarding plan is developed.
 This RA document is then accepted by the team and forms the basis of the remediation (safeguarding) plan.
 For complex machinery, a team-based risk assessment is an essential process that is required to develop practical, detailed risk reduction measures.

-• Risk Assessment Workshop – select a machine in client’s facility and perform a risk assessment, to the extent feasible within the time allowed.
+• Risk Assessment Workshop – select a machine in the client’s facility and perform a risk assessment, to the extent feasible within the time allowed.

 • MSS to guide discussion and update the Risk Assessment Spreadsheet during this conference.
 Client to include in the meeting, as a minimum, the following authorized personnel: Operator, Maintenance, Engineering, and EHS.